AppImage/AppImageKit/sandbox/README.md

 # AppImage sandbox

-The files in this directory are __purely optional__.

-They integrate AppImage into Linux desktops so that when an AppImage is double-clicked without the executable bit set, it is executed in a sandbox.
+The AppImage sandbox is __purely optional__.
+It integrates AppImage into Linux desktops so that when an AppImage is double-clicked without the executable bit set, it is executed in a sandbox.
 When the executable bit is set on the AppImage, then it is ran outside of the sandbox.
 (This behavior might change in the future depending on user feedback).

 ## Philosophy